 When you have enjoyed a close relationship with your grandchildren over the years, suddenly being cut out of the picture can be heartbreaking.
 Whether the children's parents have separated or divorced, or you are seeking visitation/custody, our grandparents’ rights lawyers are strong advocates, and know that the courts in Florida focus primarily on the best interests of the children.
 When families break apart, grandparents are often overlooked.
 We provide comprehensive legal guidance and support for grandparents who desire adequate visitation or are seeking custody of their grandchildren.Contact Adams & Luka Today

-Although enjoying a close relationship with grandchildren is not always easy, our grandparent's rights attorneys are dedicated to the best possible results.
+Although enjoying a close relationship with grandchildren is not always easy following a divorce of the parent’s children, our grandparent's rights attorneys are dedicated to the best possible results.
 We understand that in too many cases, grandparents are overlooked.
-If you are a grandparent who desires visitation with your grandchildren or who seeks custody, call Adams & Luka now at 407-872-0303 or 352-357-4084.
+If you are a grandparent who desires visitation with your grandchildren or who seeks custody, contact Adams & Luka online or call 407-872-0303 or 352-357-4084 now.